 The Best: Mobile Suit Gundam: Hathaway

-Gundam’s return to the movies this year in adapting one of its most famous novel series gave us one of the most intriguing animated films of 2021.
+Gundam’s return to the movies last year in adapting one of its most famous novel series gave us one of the most intriguing animated films of 2021.
 Gorgeously rendered, its explorations of that timely themes that the franchise’s “Universal Century” has explored for nearly 50 years, as well as the setup for a compelling examination of the world its heroes live in, Hathaway delicately balanced Gundam’s spectacular mecha action — delivering one of the most potent and horrifying action sequences the series has done in the process — with a heady bit of stage setting for the rest the trilogy’s window into Gundam’s interstellar politics.

 The Best: Nine Days

 In Nine Days, Winston Duke (Black Panther) is Will, a former human who now spends his afterlife deciding which souls get to become human.
 He puts them through various tests, assessing the essence of their being and eventually, picks one to rise to Earth.
 This grand idea certainly could’ve been told on an equally grand scale, but Nine Days isn’t that.
 It’s a small, intimate, provocative film.
 Will’s methods challenge not only the souls but the viewer as well.
 And as he slowly tries to widdle down his selections, Will finds himself a changed being.
 It’s a beautiful, star-studded movie (Zazie Beetz, Benedict Wong, and others co-star) that will stay with you long after the credits roll.